Random Splitting of Fluid Models: Positive Lyapunov Exponents: Preliminaries

-where $P_h(x,A) \coloneqq P_h \1_A(x)$ for measurable subsets $A$ of $\mathcal{X}$.\footnote{ The indicator function $\1_A(x)$ is 1 if $x \in A$ and 0 if $x \not \in A$} A measure $\mu$ is \textit{$P_h$-invariant} if $\mu P_h=\mu$.
+where $P_h(x,A) \coloneqq P_h \1_A(x)$ for measurable subsets $A$ of $\mathcal{X}$.\footnote{The indicator function $\1_A(x)$ is 1 if $x \in A$ and 0 if $x \not \in A$} A measure $\mu$ is \textit{$P_h$-invariant} if $\mu P_h=\mu$.

-\begin{remark}[Convergence as $h \rightarrow 0$] The term {\normalfont random splitting} alludes to the fact that, under quite general conditions, trajectories of the random dynamics $\{\Phi^m_{h\tau}\}_{m=0}^\infty$ converge almost-surely as $h\to 0$ to the trajectory of the deterministic ordinary differential equation $\dot{x}=V(x)={\textstyle\sum_{j=1}^n} V_j(x)$ See \cite{Agazzi} for more details.
+\begin{remark}[Convergence as $h \rightarrow 0$] The term {\normalfont random splitting} alludes to the fact that, under quite general conditions, trajectories of the random dynamics $\{\Phi^m_{h\tau}\}_{m=0}^\infty$ converge almost-surely as $h\to 0$ to the trajectory of the deterministic ordinary differential equation $\dot{x}=V(x)={\textstyle\sum_{j=1}^n} V_j(x)$.
+See \cite[Section 4]{Agazzi}.
 We call $V$ the {\normalfont true vector field} and $V_j$ the {\normalfont splitting vector fields}. \end{remark}